wazuh/wazuh-documentation/source/api/getting_started.rst

 Use cases
 ---------------------------------

 This section will introduce you to use cases for the API, with the goal you can see its potential.
-You can find information about all the used requests in the :ref:`reference <ossec_api_reference>`.
+You can find information about all the used requests in the :ref:`reference <api_reference>`.

 Exploring the ruleset
 ^^^^^^^^^^^^^^^^^^^^^^^^^